fauu/Kamite/README.md

 This can be useful for beginners whose comprehension is not yet at the level needed to follow even simple video content at the natural pace.
 The *sub-pause* mpv script from [mpv-sub-scripts] can be used for this purpose.
 Once the script is installed, press `n` inside mpv to enable auto-pausing.

+Additional tips:

-Note that you can pause/unpause in mpv with a right-click.
+* You can pause/unpause in mpv with a right-click.
+* With the *sub-pause* script, you can replay from the start of the last subtitle by pressing `Ctrl+r` in mpv.

 [mpv-sub-scripts]: https://github.com/Ben-Kerman/mpv-sub-scripts